Microsoft/azure-docs.pt-pt/articles/active-directory/develop/quickstart-v2-ios.md

 >    </array>
 >
 >    ```
-> 1. Compilar & executar o aplicativo!
+> 1. Construir e executar a app!

 ## <a name="more-information"></a>Mais Informações